Newfoundland Travel Cost Guide: What to Expect in 2026

 What to Know Before Booking

-• Advance booking is strongly recommended, especially in summer
+• Booking is strongly recommended, especially in summer

 • Cabins sell out quickly on overnight routes